IR on Severance Pay Morocco: Dismissal, Retirement, Resignation — 2026 Exemptions | Upsilon

 Taxable Portion of Dismissal Compensation

-The portion of the dismissal compensation that exceeds the exemption threshold (LSP × 1.5) is subject to IR under the progressive scale.
+The portion of the dismissal compensation that exceeds the 1,000,000 MAD exemption cap is subject to IR under the progressive scale.
 However, the taxpayer may opt for mechanisms that mitigate the progressivity of taxation (see section below).

 Worked Example